AlexisSaezU/AlexisSaezU.github.io/_news/announcement_10.md

 ---
 layout: post
-date: 2024-09-06
+date: 2025-05-08
 inline: true
 related_posts: false
 ---

-New pre-print of my PhD work!
-Interested in how big injection-induced slow slip events can be? <a href="https://arxiv.org/abs/2409.03330">Link</a>
+New PhD paper!
+Interested in how big injection-induced slow slip events can be?
+Check our recently published paper in Sciences Advances: <a href="https://www.science.org/doi/10.1126/sciadv.adq0662">Link</a>.
+We elaborate on what physical factors control the the maximum size and moment magnitude of this class of events.
+We also discuss why quantifying this is important to better understand the seismic hazard posed by anthropogenic subsurface fluid injections in the geo-energy industry.